• Skip to primary navigation

 Given the extra time, they will brown nicely too.

-Place the potatoes into the skillet in a single layer if possible.
+Place the cut potatoes into the skillet in a single layer if possible.
 If there are too many to do this, use some tongs and a fork to rotate the potatoes to brown equally.

 Raw onions added to the fried potatoes.